1963–64 United States network television schedule: Monday

+On CBS, Vacation Playhouse was an anthology series made up of unsold television pilots.

 Tuesday

 Note: The 1964 CBS summer series High Adventure with Lowell Thomas consisted of reruns of specials which had aired under that title during the late 1950s.
 In January 1964, Redigo was cancelled and replaced with You Don't Say!.

 Wednesday

 Thursday

 Note: Ensign O'Toole on ABC consisted of reruns of the 1962-1963 NBC situation comedy.
-On NBC, The Robert Taylor Show was supposed to air at 7:30-8:30, but it was never aired and replaced by Temple Houston on the schedule at the last minute.
+On NBC, The Robert Taylor Show was supposed to air at 7:30-8:30, but it was never aired and Temple Houston replaced it on the schedule at the last minute.

 Friday

 Note: 77 Sunset Strip on ABC ended February 7, 1964, replaced the next week by Destry.
-On December 6, 1963, The Farmer's Daughter was put on another day and timeslot, and put The Price Is Right at 9:30pm.
+On December 6, 1963, The Farmer's Daughter moved to another day and timeslot and The Price Is Right replaced it.

 Saturday

-Note: ABC-TV Presents: The Hollywood Palace debuted on January 4, 1964, replacing The Jerry Lewis Show.
+Notes: ABC-TV Presents: The Hollywood Palace debuted on January 4, 1964, replacing The Jerry Lewis Show.

+On CBS, Summer Playhouse was an anthology series consisting of a combination of unsold television pilots and reruns of episodes of other anthology series.